January 1st: First day to contribute to a traditional and Roth IRAs and Simplified Employee Pension Plans (SEP) for the

 October 1st: Extended trust and estate taxes are due.

 October 15th: End of six-month filing extension period for federal taxes.
 Also, last day to contribute to a SEP IRA for the self employed and self business owners.

 December 31st: Last day to take RMDs from an IRA, 401(k), and inherited IRAs.
 Last day to set up most types of retirement accounts so contributions count for the current year.
-Also, last day for RMDs, itemized deductions, stocks, and gifts count for taxes for the current year.
+Also, last day for 401(k) contributions, itemized deductions, stocks, and gifts to count for the 2020 tax year.